JohanAanesen/CSAMS/docs/brede-Notes.md

 * I created an struct for keeping the log data for easier use and fewer parameters.
 * Logs when the user change name/email/password now.
 * bug: Added foreign keys to logs, if course,submission or assignment id is blank, it doesnt work.
-So I have to figure out how to send nil instead of anumber to the db.
+So I have to figure out how to send nil instead of a number to the db.
 * I know one way to fix the bug, but it's to much and messy code :/ (hella many if-else), and that would be to awful.
 * This day went more to thinking about how to solve something than actually do it

 ### Wednesday - *Birthday edition* 13/02/19
+*Woooo birthday boi, halfway to 44*
+* I still had a bug with adding nil instead of int to the db with #16.
+I solved it with creating nasty if-else statements, I hope to refactor it later.
+* I also commented a lot for the function so it's more clear how to use it :D
+* Also merged with master today, that was fun

 ### Thursday - 14/02/19